deeptools/pyBigWig/README.md

 ## Close a bigWig file

 A file can be closed with a simple `bw.close()`, as is commonly done with other file types.

+# To do

+ - [ ] Properly support remote files.
+ - [ ] Either modify Kent's libraries or rewrite key functions to get around it calling `exit()` on errors, since the extension shouldn't ever kill python.
+ - [ ] Use numpy arrays instead of lists?
+This requires having numpy installed, which seems rather over the top but Fidel might want this for deeptools.
+ - [ ] Writer functions?
+It's unclear how much these would even be used.